 <Please insert Table 2 around here >

 Forty-two institutions (86%) had a geriatric day hospital.
-The geriatric day hospital can be defined as an outpatient clinic with the objective of organizing diagnostic, therapeutic and rehabilitative activities on a multidisciplinary basis [26].
+The geriatric day hospital can be defined as an outpatient clinic with the objective of organising diagnostic, therapeutic and rehabilitative activities on a multidisciplinary basis [26].
 Seven were located on a separate campus from the ED (16%) but most of these are available for consultation requests from all campuses (5/7).

 General practitioners can often (n=38; 91%) make an urgent appointment on the geriatric day hospital to avoid ED attendance.
-In 87% (n=33) of these geriatric day hospitals, the appointment can be scheduled within three working days.
+In 87% (n=33) of these geriatric day hospitals, the appointment could be scheduled within three working days.

-In 79% (n=33) ED staff could make an urgent appointment in the geriatric day hospital to avoid hospitalization.
-In 82% (n=27) of the cases this was possible within three working days.
+In 79% (n=33) ED staff could make an urgent appointment in the geriatric day hospital to avoid hospitalisation.
+In 82% (n=27) of the cases, this was possible within three working days.

 Geriatric screening to identify high-risk geriatric patients